guyutongxue/devcpp7/README.md

 ### Install dependencies

-Install Node.js and Yarn on Windows, then type
+Install Node.js and Yarn on Windows.
+You should install node-gyp (including Python & MSVC) to build some modules.

+Then:
 ```
-yarn install
+yarn
+yarn electron:rebuild # rebuild node modules to match electron version
 ```
 in the root directory of this project to install all the dependencies.